FinchMoscow/AnimatedBar/README.md

 }
 ```

-You can check the latest version [here](https://bintray.com/finchmoscow/AnimatedBar/fm.finch.animatedbar).
+You can check the latest version on [Bintray](https://bintray.com/finchmoscow/AnimatedBar/fm.finch.animatedbar/_latestVersion).

 # Usage